 If you ask your customer to buy the kit and battery from eBay or Amazon through an affiliate link you are not responsible for any electrical or mechanical failures (unless caused by poor installation) as the customer did not buy the kit from you, but you should still be able to diagnose the fault and offer to replace the faulty part for a small fee.
 This method would be good if you’re just starting and do not have the finances to buy loads of spare parts, but you should be 100% transparent and make the customer aware of this before they commit.

 What do I charge?

-This really depends on how long it takes and what else needs doing to the bike you’re converting.
-I used to charge around £150 for a mid-drive conversion, but there are some companies charging as little as £100.
-If you’re converting an older bike that hasn’t been used for a while, it’s quite common for the customer to ask you to give the bike a service as the same time.
+This depends on how long it takes and what else needs to be done to the bike you’re converting.
+I used to charge around £150 for a mid-drive conversion, but some companies are charging as little as £100.
+If you’re converting an older bike that hasn’t been used for a while, it’s quite common for the customer to ask you to give the bike a service at the same time.
 You’ll need to check the chain, brakes, gears, cables and tyres and make sure you let the customer know of any extra expense beforehand.
 Bikes shops can charge upwards of £25 per hour for bike work so that’s worth bearing in mind.

 Marketing my new business

 Marketing a new business is a whole article by itself but I will cover the basics here.
 Thankfully it’s a hell of a lot easier than it was a few years ago – there are lots of free and easy ways to promote your new business which I have outlined below.